 Though arguably ‘legalism’ won out, all three of these schools influenced the first imperial ‘Qin’ dynasty (221-206 BC).
 It is within this dynasty that a meritocratic assessment and promotion system was applied across the imperial bureaucracy in order to achieve a well-functioning Chinese state.
 Arguably, this was a rudimentary ‘social credit system’, albeit one applied only to civil servants, and without a precise ‘score’.

-A key proposed benefit of the new unified social credit system is that, instead of relying on a paper record to manage society, the electronically-integrated system will expedite the analysis process and make oversight easier.
+A key proposed benefit of the new unified social credit system is that, instead of relying on a paper record to manage society, the electronically-integrated system would expedite the analysis process and make oversight easier.

-How Does the China Social Credit System Work?
+How Does the China Social Credit Work?

 It is important to note is that businesses’ scores may decrease based on the behavior of their partners.
 This means enterprises need to think very carefully about who they do business within China.